Greg Reinacker’s Weblog

 In Google’s defense, this probably isn’t the spirit of the agreement…but when I read the words, this is my interpretation - so I’m going to have to pass on trying out the service for now.

-12 responses about “Why I can’t try Picasa Web Albums”
+16 thoughts on “Why I can’t try Picasa Web Albums

 Google gets away with ALL of their So-Called “FREE” programs ONLY Because 1 out of a Million People Read the Complete T.O.S.
 For Each google program.